microsoft/Tools-for-Health-Data-Anonymization/README.md

 ## Features

+* Support anonymization of FHIR R4 data in json as well as ndjson format.
 * Configuration of the data elements that need to be de-identified
 * Configuration of the de-identification method for each data element (keeping, redacting, or Date-shifting)
 * Running the tool as part of Azure Data Factory to support de-identification of the data flows.